-By default, ExtCore doesn’t know anything about data and storage, but you can use ExtCore.Data extension to have unified approach to working with data and single storage context among all the extensions.
-Storage might be represented by a database, a web API, a file structure or anything else.
+By default, ExtCore doesn’t know anything about data, but you can use ExtCore.Data extension to have unified approach to working with data and the single data storage context among all the extensions.
+Data storage might be represented by a database, a web API, a file structure or anything else.

 By default, ExtCore web applications are not MVC ones.
 MVC support is provided for them by ExtCore.Mvc extension.
 This extension initializes MVC, makes it possible to use controllers, view components, views (added as resources and/or precompiled), static content (added as resources) from other extensions etc.